Lake Louise Ice Skating: Everything You Need to Know

 Lake Louise is an All Natural Rink

-In case it wasn’t clear, Lake Louise ice skating is an all-natural experience.
+In case it wasn’t clear, ice skating on Lake Louise is an all-natural experience.
 There’s nothing man-made about this ice.
 It’s all pure Canadian Rocky lake goodness.
 The lake starts to freeze around November, and by December it should be completely okay to skate and walk on.

-Once the Fairmont’s Ice Rink is maintained, you can rest assured it’s safe to walk on, but if you’re heading out before in the early season, make sure to check the ice for thickness.
+Once the ice rink is maintained by the Fairmont, you can rest assured it’s safe to walk on, but if you’re heading out before in the early season, make sure to check the ice for thickness.
 Ice should be at least 4 inches thick before you can skate on it.
 The best way to test ice is with an ice screw.
 You can see a few more of our ice skating safety tips here.

 Lake Louise is Maintained Daily

 The Fairmont Chateau Lake Louise maintains the ice rink on Lake Louise daily.
-They clear it every morning of snowfall and keep it maintained from mid-December all the way to mid-April, but that depends on conditions.
+They clear it every morning of snowfall and keep it maintained from around mid-December all the way to mid-April, depending on conditions.

 They even have a Zamboni (a machine that resurfaces the ice).
 This means that every so often, they bust out the Zamboni and shave a thin layer off the top, washing the ice, and this replaces the top with a fresh layer of water that will freeze and look crystal clear.

-Lake Louise Skating is an All Winter Long Activity
+Skating Here is an All Winter Long Activity

-There are so many great lakes to skate on in the winter in the Rockies.
+There are so many great lakes in the Rockies where you can skate in the winter.
 Gap Lake, Spray Lakes, Goat Pond, and Johnson Lake are some of my favorites in the area.
 The key to skating on these lakes is to get to them right after they freeze (but safe enough to skate on) but before a large snowfall covers up the ice.

-Sometimes this can be very small time window – one or two nights!
+Sometimes, this can be a very small time window – I’m talking one or two nights!
 It’s all weather dependent and each year, month, and day is different.
 It can be hard to keep up with when you are not local!

 Lake Louise, on the other hand, is good to go every single day in the winter.
 By mid-December, plenty of Albertans will head here to enjoy the rink, and that lasts until April.
-All winter long the rink is maintained.
+All winter long the rink is maintained by the Fairmont.
 So even if you are visiting for just a short time, you don’t have to worry about missing out on ice skating in Banff.

 Ice Skating on Lake Louise is Free

 Yes, ice skating on Lake Louise, one of the most beautiful places in the world, is entirely free.
-There’s no charge to skate here, but if you need to rent ice skates, you can easily do so at the Fairmont or Wilson Sports down in the Samson Mall.
+(Besides the price of a national park pass).
+There’s no charge to skate here, but if you need to rent ice skates, you can easily do so at the Fairmont or Wilson Sports in Lake Louise Village.

-You’re likely going to get chilly if you are out for some time, so bring a warm drink canister with you with some hot cocoa powder to save money or plan to have hot chocolate inside the chateau.
+You’re likely going to get chilly if you are out for some time, so bring a warm drink canister with you with some hot cocoa powder to save money.
+Alternatively, plan to have hot chocolate inside the Chateau.

 Admire The Ice Carvings